TheThirdOne/random-sorting/README.md

 As can probably be assumed form the title of this post, this post will be about analysis of sorting algorithms through a different method.
-As such, the standard method using Big O notation would be useful to know before reading, but is not strictly neccessary as this will not contain any references to Big O after this.
+As such, the standard method using Big O notation might be useful to know before reading, but is not strictly neccessary as this will not contain any references to Big O after this.
 However, some familiarity with the various sorting algorithms is almost a neccessity.
-The implementation of  each of the algotihms is shown though, so with a quick read of wikipedia it should be possible to know plenty of the analysis on your own.
+The implementation of  each of the algotihms is shown though, so with a quick read of wikipedia it should be possible to learn enough to follow if you are determined.

 If you have taken any introductary CS classes that had a section on sorting algorithms you should be fine.